Suspecting dementia can be scary. So scary that sometimes we become ostriches. (That whole head-in-sand thing.)

 Sooner rather than later.

 Because dementia and memory loss aren’t a natural part of growing older.
-And while there aren’t currently cures if it is dementia, there may be help for some of the symptoms.
+And while there aren’t currently cures if it is dementia, there may be help for some of the symptoms, and memory care may be an option.

 Identifying the Usual Suspects: Dementia Types from Frequent to Not So…